nwg-piotr/nwg-dock/README.md

 2. Install necessary golang libraries with `make get`.
 First time it may take awhile.
 3. `sudo make install`

+Or you may try just `sudo make install`, to install the binary you downloaded in the `/bin` directory.

 ## Running

 Either start the dock permanently in the sway config file, or assign the command to some key binding.